visit-dav/visit/src/doc/gui_manual/Plots/PlotTypes/VolumePlot.rst

    Ray casting: OSPRay options

 The Volume plot can use lighting to enhance the look of the plot.
-Lighting is enabled by default but you can disable it by unchecking the **Lighting** check box near the bottom of the window.
+Lighting is enabled by default but the user can disable it by unchecking the **Lighting** check box near the bottom of the window.

 ``Ambient``: ambient light weight in [0-1]